 - Bicycles Available

-The main villa houses 16 rooms and suites, all elegantly dressed in antiques and Italian linens.
+The main villa houses a selection of rooms and suites, all elegantly dressed in antiques and Italian linens.
 Some have frescoed walls, others ornate fireplaces or terracotta floors, and a few come with additional beds for children.
 All are spacious and sumptuous, with marble- or travertine-clad ensuites, though it’s worth choosing one with a tub so you can wallow in the fragrant bath soak made on site using home-grown herbs and lavender.

 We were lucky enough to bag one of the Signature Suites - a sprawling set of rooms gazing out over the countryside.
 We slept blissfully in our canopied bed, and awoke to a magical view of mist shrouding the hills.

 The maisonettes and cottages are simpler in style but just as beautiful.
 Some sit in outhouses next to the main hotel, others in the meadows a few minutes’ walk away.
 Our favourites were Il Granaio, a 2-bedroom apartment with soaring ceilings and a roof terrace, and Casa del Lago Cottage, a romantic lakeside hideaway for 2-4.
 There’s also a large farmhouse called La Fonte, which has five ensuite bedrooms and a heated swimming pool, so is well suited to bigger families or groups.
 The other stunning villa, La Lavandaia, has its own infinity pool with sweeping views across the valley.

 The restaurant is a serene, vaulted space overlooking the garden - the kind of spot where you could happily linger for hours.
 We were treated to fresh, zingy flavours at every meal - for breakfast, a buffet of lavender-infused honey, homemade jams, juices and just-baked bread; for lunch, pasta with a medley of tomatoes, followed by silky olive-oil ice-cream.
 The Tuscan wines served are biodynamic and organic.
 There's also a dining room known as the Medieval Fireplace where you can feast on traditional fare at a communal table (open evenings spring and autumn only).
 Here we gorged ourselves on flame-grilled pork while chatting to other guests in front of a blazing hearth.

 If you’re staying in a maisonette or cottage, you can self-cater in your fully equipped kitchen (shared with other guests if you’ve booked a set of rooms in La Fonte), or wander up to the restaurant; breakfast is included in the rates.

 - Chef on request